 PBM offerings of prescription drug coverage under certain risk arrangements may be subject to laws and regulations in various states.
 Such laws may require that the party at risk become licensed as an insurer, establish reserves or otherwise demonstrate financial viability.
 Laws that may apply in such cases include insurance laws and laws governing MCOs and limited prepaid health service plans.
-In addition, several states require that PBMs become directly registered or licensed with the department of insurance or similar government oversight agency regardless of any arrangements they have with clients.
+In addition, most states require that PBMs become directly registered or licensed with the department of insurance or similar government oversight agency regardless of any arrangements they have with clients.
 PBM licensure laws may include oversight of certain PBM activities and operations and may include auditing of those activities.

 The states of domicile of the Company's regulated subsidiaries have statutory risk-based capital ("RBC") requirements for health and other insurance companies and HMOs based on the National Association of Insurance Commissioners' (the "NAIC") Risk-Based Capital for Insurers Model Act (the "RBC Model Act").
 These RBC requirements are intended to assess the capital adequacy of life and health insurers and HMOs, taking into account the risk characteristics of a company's investments and products.
 The RBC Model Act sets forth the formula for calculating RBC requirements, which are designed to take into account asset risks, insurance risks, interest rate risks and other relevant risks with respect to an individual company's business.
 In general, under these laws, an insurance company or HMO must submit a report of its RBC level to the insurance department or insurance commissioner of its state of domicile for each calendar year.
-At December 31, 2022, the RBC level of each of the Company's insurance and HMO subsidiaries was above the level that would require regulatory action.
+At December 31, 2023, all of the Company's insurance and HMO subsidiaries were either above the RBC level that would require regulatory action or otherwise subject to an agreement to avoid any regulatory action.

-For information regarding restrictions on certain payments of dividends or other distributions by the Company's HMO and insurance company subsidiaries, see Note 12 "Shareholders' Equity" included in Item 8 of this 10-K.
+For information regarding restrictions on certain payments of dividends or other distributions by the Company's HMO and insurance company subsidiaries, see Note 14 "Shareholders' Equity" included in Item 8 of this 10-K.